The story of hitting wall after wall when implementing progressive UX with cardsV2 in Google Chat Bot

 # → "https://asia-northeast1-PROJECT.cloudfunctions.net/google-chat-bot"

-Trap 3: The Response Format Is actionResponse
+Trap 3: Response Format Must Be actionResponse

 // ❌ renderActions is for dialogs